How to Survive Driving in Ireland (and Actually Enjoy It!)

 Probably.

 Remember that like most of Europe, rental cars in Ireland are primarily manual transmission.
-Yes, you can get an automatic, but book early and be prepared to pay twice as much for it.
+Yes, you can get an automatic transmission car, but book early and be prepared to pay twice as much for it.

-A word of advice…if you’ve never driven a stick-shift, Ireland is definitely not the place to give it a go.
+A word of advice…if you’ve never driven a stick shift, Ireland is definitely not the place to give it a go for your first time.

 Similarly, if it’s been years since the last time you drove a stick and your skills are a little rusty, consider spending the money for an automatic.
 The last thing you want to worry about when you meet a lorry on a winding one-lane road with a sheer drop-off on one side is what gear you should be in.